 - Your vision for the work you hope to do after graduate school and the impact you hope to have as it relates to the nature of the scholarship.

-Send scholarship applications to the Admissions Committee via email at email@example.com
+Send scholarship applications to the Director of Admissions at email@example.com.

 This scholarship is given to graduate students who demonstrate the potential for a leadership role within their own cultural community.
 The field of Cultural Sustainability is strengthened by the perspectives and experiences of diverse populations.
 We believe that the cultural traditions of some communities are in greater peril than others of losing viability, becoming invisible or disappearing altogether.
 For this reason, we are especially interested in encouraging scholars from under-served and under-represented communities who intend to return to those communities and apply the skills and knowledge acquired in graduate school to strengthen and sustain treasured cultural and artistic traditions.